Screenwriting for Short Video Classroom Course Kit

 Course Outline

-Students get settled in and receive an introduction to the sophisticated form of writing known as the “Screenplay.”
-They’ll learn about three very important concepts of screenwriting: genre, theme and the three-act structure.
+Lesson 1: Get Your Act Together: Students get settled in and receive an introduction to the sophisticated form of writing known as the “Screenplay.”
+They’ll learn about three very important concepts of screenwriting: genre, theme, and the three-act structure.
 Students will work on developing an idea that’s close to their hearts and experiences.
 Learners try their hand for the first time at movie criticism with the delightful short “Oscar and Violet.”

-This lesson explores character in a unique way in the film, “The Drum Set.”
+Lesson 2: What a Character!
+This lesson uniquely explores character in the film “The Drum Set.”
 Characters make a student movie tell a story.
 In this lesson, students zero in on how to build compelling characters.
-Activities address characters’ habits, fatal flaws, catchphrases, quirks and physical attributes.
-Learners also explore what makes an audience care about characters, including heroes and villains, romantic leads and their foils, sidekicks, mad scientists and more.
+Activities address characters’ habits, fatal flaws, catchphrases, quirks, and physical attributes.
+Learners also explore what makes an audience care about characters, including heroes and villains, romantic leads and their foils, sidekicks, mad scientists, and more.

-“Better Days”—an action packed film of family conflict—is a great example of a film that needs extensive storyboarding.
+Lesson 4: Storyboard: “Better Days”—an action-packed film of family conflict—is a great example of a film that needs extensive storyboarding.
 Movie producers “get the picture” when screenwriters present their ideas in the form of storyboards—simple visual tools that provide the shorthand necessary to visualize the action.
-Students learn how storyboards help facilitate plotting as well as to help identify gaps in their storytelling plans.
+Students learn how storyboards help facilitate plotting and help identify gaps in their storytelling plans.

-Call it what you will—chitchat, blather, gossip, or yakking—dialogue reveals critical information, moves story action and shapes the ways in which audiences understand character.
+Lesson 5: Let’s Start Talking: Dialogue I: Call it what you will—chitchat, blather, gossip, or yakking—dialogue reveals critical information, moves story action and shapes how audiences understand character.
 This lesson provides ample opportunities for students to experience the effect of voice (how does a doctor say a phrase differently than a hairdresser?) on character motivation and development.
 “Falling Asleep for Her” provides an instructive illustration of the lesson.

-“Sparks in the Night”—this lesson’s film, sets the stage with an elaborate gangster-filled milieu as students grapple with the meaning of “set design” …it’s not about carpentry!
+Lesson 7: Set Design and Story: “Sparks in the Night”—this lesson’s film sets the stage with an elaborate gangster-filled milieu as students grapple with the meaning of “set design”... it’s not about carpentry!
 Students get briefed on how set design will determine the “look and feel” of their movie.
 They’ll use templates to “dress their sets” and see how the objects they choose in each shot will establish the mood of their video.

-Designing a publicity campaign for their own films helps students understand the broad scope of the movie-making process.
-A zombie fan favorite, “Brains,” perfectly illustrates the many opportunities for publicity, from the right title, to poster, to product placement.
+Lesson 9: The Buzz: Coming to a Theatre Near You: Designing a publicity campaign for their own films helps students understand the broad scope of the movie-making process.
+A zombie fan favorite, “Brains,” perfectly illustrates the many opportunities for publicity, from the right title to poster to product placement.
 Students discover how knowing their audience helps shape their campaigns and converts interested consumers into the ticket-buying public.

-It’s showtime!
-In this final lesson, students both act and direct in portions of each others’ screenplays.
+Lesson 10: Premiere Night: It’s showtime!
+In this final lesson, students both act and direct in portions of each other’s screenplays.
 Ballots for the “Frannie” awards (our version of the Oscars) will be distributed before our proud honorees step to the podium to accept their statuettes and thank their mentors.
 Parents and friends can also participate!
-This wrap-up activity provides great fun, feedback and a sense of accomplishment to all of the participants.
+This wrap-up activity provides great fun, feedback, and a sense of accomplishment to all of the participants.

 Instructor’s Guide

 Every step is taken to provide an easy-to-follow format and informative, fun-to-read instructions for each lesson.
-In addition to a brief listing of objectives, materials, and set-up procedures, useful icons point the instructor to a number of key elements:
+In addition to a brief listing of objectives, materials, and set-up procedures, useful icons point the instructor to several key elements:

 Notes for the Instructor: Brief instructor notes introduce the subject matter and challenges presented in the particular lesson.
 They often contain real-life, age-appropriate examples from movies that most students have seen.